cloudbehl/dragonfly/README.md

-# dragonfly
+# Dragonfly

 I ultimately opted to use pyttsx and SpeechRecognition/Sphinx because they are offline and free, with great open source licenses

-Dragonfly is cappable of doing:
+# Usage
-Make directory
+Dragonfly is cappable of:
-Move Back
+- Making a directory
-Change Directory
+- Move Back
-List Directories
+- Changing a Directory
-Create file
+- List Directories
-in linux
+- Creating a file

 .